-Enter ASL's 2019 Early Career Scientist contest to win the use of an autonomous scientific echo sounder.
+Enter ASL‘s 2020 Early Career Scientist Contest to Win the Use of an Autonomous Scientific Echo Sounder for Three-Months

 To apply to this program, send a summary proposal (maximum length 4 pages) of your study and description on how it would benefit from the use of the AZFP's capabilities.
 The selection criteria involve a number of factors including: